Baratang Island: Limestone Caves & Active Mud Volcanoes Guide

 - • Comfortable trekking

-- • Higher tour prices
+- • Slightly higher tour prices

 🌧️ Monsoon (Jun–Sep)

-- • Tours may be cancelled
+- • Tours often cancelled

 - • Slippery cave conditions